 The fourth curricular thread requires the development of cultural competency and an appreciation of diversity in order to engage in respectful interactions within local and global communities.
 This includes an understanding of concepts of social and occupational justice and the development of skills in advocacy.

-5. Demonstrate competency in the roles and activities required of a highly effective entry-level occupational therapist practicing in a variety of contexts.
+5. At the end of the first year: Demonstrate competency in the roles and activities required of a highly effective entry-level occupational therapist practicing inter-professionally in a variety of contexts;